15 Signs of a Clingy Partner

 14. They hold back their true self

 Being in a loving relationship often entails a level of comfort that allows you to be your true self, even when it can cause some disagreements.
-However, when you have a clingy partner, you’ll notice how they seem to always be holding themselves back to avoid upsetting you.
+However, when you have a clingy partner, you’ll notice how they always seem to be holding themselves back to avoid upsetting you.

 15. They’re overly physically affectionate